 - FinCon18 (Orlando, FL): $1,848.97

 - Both my home and my business are based in Raleigh, NC.

 - FinCon15: I drove from Raleigh to Charlotte.
 Brought groceries and snacks from home.
 I bought my pass only 3 months in advance.

 - FinCon16: I used United Airlines points for a flight from Raleigh to San Diego.
 A family member dropped/picked me up from the airport.
 I was promoting my book and had business cards and bookmarks to distribute.

 - FinCon17: I upgraded to priority seats to guarantee not having to check bags on the Southwest flight.
-I also took an Uber one-way to the airport on the outbound flight, then a family member picked me up on return flight.
+I also took an Uber one-way to the airport on the outbound flight, then a family member picked me up on the return flight.

 - FinCon18: I drove from Raleigh to Orlando one-way (*remember to calculate mileage reimbursement and factor in wear-and-tear on using your personal vehicle).
 Then I flew home one-way on Southwest.

 In total, I’ve spent over $5,200 to attend the last four FinCon conferences, and it’s been worth every single penny.
 My advice – in general, I would budget at least $1,000 to attend a small business conference.
 If you’re in sticker shock, have limited funds, and it would break the bank to go to a business conference, keep reading for tips on how to reduce those costs.

 17 Tips to Decrease the Costs to Attend Conferences

 You might think the budget items keep for attending a conference will put it out of reach for you.
 However, if it is a must-attend conference that can be a game-changer for your business, there are ways to make it affordable.
 Here are tips to make it more affordable if $1,000+ seems outrageous to spend on attending a business conference.

 - Register for the conference during the early-bird period

 - Example: FinCon16 attendees could purchase FinCon17 passes at $260 off the regular price if they made a decision within four days of leaving the current conference.

 - Volunteer to work at the conference for a lower rate (or sometimes free)